 I would suggest you start with my "How To Use" page first then look around the pages of interest to you.
 Anytime you see an underlined word, consider that by clicking on it, you will be taken to that particular page i-n-s-t-a-n-t-l-y

 Some of the map sites displayed will take you back to the 16th Century.
 On some, if you wish a larger version, just click on the map.
 And if you want to locate a specific shtetl, just type in the name of the shtetl you are researching in the "Search Box" located on most pages and the chances are good that you will get a return (a hit!) that will be more than what you expected --- including fairly detailed listings --- and specific maps of other nearby towns within the district.

 My site pages offer more than just one map resource.
 There are several sites in most cases giving you choices.
 And you can be sure, that if more sites are discovered (and they will in due time) --- they will be added.

-Census" page and you are a click- away from many of the 50 US State governmental sites containing this, and other important information, about your family.
+Want to know about people who lived in Minneapolis in 1931?
+Easy!
+Just go over to the "U.S. Census" page and you are a click- away from many of the 50 US State governmental sites containing this, and other important information, about your family.
 All 50 states are represented by various web sites via my links.

 And what about other countries around this world?